fuglaro/filet-wm/README.md

 # TODO

 * update gif with inbuilt launcher, and pinned border color.
-* More controllable tiling layouts (per monitor): tilecolumn - arrary of fraction sizes, mintileheight - tiled windows are shrunk to fit all windows at this fraction of monitor height, tileheights - when room left, the min heights (in fractions), of sizable windows in the tiled arrangement.
-Any number of sizable windows allowed but dynamically respecting mintileheight.
- - column leaders with position drag
+* More controllable tiling layouts (per monitor):
+ - The tiling layout is arranged into columns.
+ - Adding a window to the tiling layer will create a new column that takes up half the width of the last column.
+ - Each column can contain multiple windows arranged vertically.
+ - The width of the column can be adjusted by resizing the top window of the column.
+ - The height of each window in a column can adjusted by window resizing.
+ - The final columns of the monitor, and the final windows of each column, may be shrunk to a minimum size to fit the monitor area.
+ - Repositioning windows will move them between columns, or reorder them within columns.
+ - Columns will collapse of they no longer contain a window.
+ - Vertical monitors follow a similar tiling layout but flipped with rows instead of columns.
 * full without float.
 Call float free.
-Full screen free.
+Full screen free. fx,fy,fw,fh just becomes "intended" size.
 * Remember raised across work spacers.
 * Alt.shift + Tab comes back and existing shortcut stack lifts through same layer.

 # Thanks to, grateful forks, and contributions

 We stand on the shoulders of giants.
 They own this, far more than I do.